-Progress to date Issue is being addressed through □ Primary / Secondary legislation □ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not APRA's prudential and reporting framework incorporate requirements and guidance regarding systems, data and operational risk management In particular: Prudential Standard CPS 220 Risk Management (CPS 220), Prudential Practice Guide CPG 234 Management of Security Risk in Information and Information Technology (CPG 234), Prudential Practice Guide CPG 235 Managing Data Risk (CPG 235) and APRA's information paper, Outsourcing involving shared computer service (including cloud). yet been fully implemented, please provide reasons for delayed implementation Other actions: The Government has committed to ongoing periodic reviews of regulators' capabilities and powers.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines ✓ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Short description of the content of the legislation/regulation/guideline/other actions APRA's prudential and reporting framework incorporate requirements and guidance regarding systems, data and operational risk management In particular: Prudential Standard CPS 220 Risk Management (CPS 220), Prudential Standard CPS 234 Information Security, Prudential Practice Guide CPG 235 Managing Data Risk (CPG 235) and APRA's information paper, Outsourcing involving shared computer service (including cloud).
+Other actions: The Government has committed to ongoing periodic reviews of regulators' capabilities and powers.
+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation